[cabfpub] Ballot FORUM-1: Establish Forum Infrastructure Working Group

 The following items are considered out of scope for the Working Group under this charter:

-The Working Group will not address coordination of Forum or Working Group face-to-face meetings.
+The FIWG will not address coordination of Forum or Working Group face-to-face meetings.

-The Working Group will not create Maintenance Guidelines or Final Maintenance Guidelines as defined in the Bylaws and IPR Policy.
+The FIWG will not create Maintenance Guidelines or Final Maintenance Guidelines as defined in the Bylaws and IPR Policy.

-The Working Group shall provide recommendations of infrastructure acquisition or use to the Forum, but shall not impose requirements upon the rest of the Forum.
+The FIWG shall provide recommendations of infrastructure acquisition or use to the Forum, but shall not impose requirements upon the rest of the Forum.

-The FIWG will not at this time address the acquisition or maintenance of software or services used for online meetings of the Forum Plenary or Working Groups.
+The FIWG will not address the acquisition or maintenance of software or services used for online meetings of the Forum Plenary or Working Groups at this time.

-In addition to the above, the work of the FIWG in managing content updates to online content shall be offered to Working Groups and Subcommittees, but shall not supplant the responsibilities of Forum chairs or members to do so under the requirements of the Bylaws.
+In addition to the above, the work of the FIWG in managing content updates to online content shall be offered to Working Groups and Subcommittees, but shall not supplant the responsibilities of Forum chairs or members to do so as required by the Bylaws.

 Anticipated End Date

 Given that the work of infrastructure support and management is expected to be consistent and ongoing, the FIWG is chartered without a specific end date.
-However, the FIWG may be laid down at any time through a Forum ballot, as specified in the Bylaws.
+However, the FIWG may be dissolved at any time through a Forum ballot, as specified in the Bylaws, section 5.3.2c.

 Personnel and Participation